Linlithgow: Education

-Linlithgow has one Secondary school: Linlithgow Academy.
+Linlithgow has one Secondary school, Linlithgow Academy.
 The original Linlithgow Academy was housed in a purpose build sandstone building in East Port, designed in a Scots renaissance style with turrets by James Graham Fairley in 1900.
 The Academy moved to a new school complex on Braehead Road in 1968 towards the south-west of the town and the old academy buildings are now home to Low Port Primary School.

 The town has five primary schools: Linlithgow Primary School, St Joseph's RC Primary School, Linlithgow Bridge Primary School, Low Port Primary School and Springfield Primary School.

 Donaldson's School, Scotland's national school for the deaf, is based in the town, having relocated from Edinburgh to a new campus (the Sensational Learning Centre) in Linlithgow in 2008, designed by JM Architects.
 The school was built on the site of a former Signetics electronics factory that had opened in 1969 during the Silicon Glen period of development, which itself was built on an earlier Racal factory that produced defence radars and displays.

 Linlithgow does not have a college in the town.
 The nearest colleges are West Lothian College in Livingston and Forth Valley College in Falkirk.

-Sports
+Sport

 Linlithgow Rose Community Football Club (formed from a partnership of Linlithgow Rose Football Club and BFC Linlithgow) has about 500 player members, involved in soccer 4s, soccer 7s, girls, youth and adult junior football.
 The club has a dedicated goalkeeping school and referee training programme and has been awarded Community Level status in both the SFA Quality Mark and West Lothian Council Club Accreditation schemes.

 Linlithgow is also host to Linlithgow Rose F.C., Linlithgow Rugby Football Club as well as Linlithgow Cricket Club who play at the Boghall Cricket Club Ground.

 Linlithgow also hosts two main registered Scotland Supporters Clubs for the Scottish National football team: Linlithgow & District Tartan Army (LADTA) and the Young Linlithgow Tartan Army (YLTA).

 A number of local parks, including play areas for children, are spread throughout the burgh, with the tract of land surrounding the palace known as the Peel being particularly popular in summer.
 Low Port Outdoor Education Centre is situated next to the loch and provides facilities for many outdoor activities, many based on the adjacent loch.
 Nearby country parks include Beecraigs and Muiravonside.

 Linlithgow golf club, founded in 1913, sits to the south of the canal on the western edge of town.

+Motorcycle speedway took place at the Heathersfield Stadium on Myrehead Farm, Whitecross (55°58′46″N 3°39′32″W).
+The stadium was used as a training track until 1994, when a team called Linlithgow Lightning joined the 1994 British League Division Three.
+The team raced until the end of the 1999 season.